Parameterized Hardness of Zonotope Containment and Neural Network Verification: Introduction

 Network verification \citep{KBDJK22,salzer2023,FGS25}, estimating the Lipschitz constant \citep{VS18,JD20} and zonotope containment \citep{KULMBURG202184} are all known to be (co)NP-hard.
-This intractability is closely linked to the curse of dimensionality: As the input dimension grows, the search space becomes prohibitively large.
+This intractability is closely linked to the curse of dimensionality: As the input dimension~$d$ grows, the search space becomes prohibitively large.
 A natural follow-up question is whether these problems become tractable for low-dimensional input spaces.
 This perspective is particularly relevant since, in practice, high-dimensional data is often assumed to lie near a low-dimensional submanifold of the input space.
-Motivated by this, recent work has studied the \emph{parameterized complexity} of neural network problems such as training \citep{AroraBMM18,FHN22,brand2023new,FH23} and verification \citep{FGS25}.
-In particular, the parameterized complexity status of network verification (equivalently, zonotope containment) and the Lipschitz constant have been posed as open problems at COLT~'25 \citep{FGHS25}.
+Motivated by this, recent work has studied the \emph{parameterized complexity} of neural network problems such as training \citep{AroraBMM18,FHN22,brand2023new,FH23} and verification \citep{FGS25}, see also \citep{ganian2026parameterized} for a survey.
+Notably, while checking injectivity of a 2-layer ReLU network with~$n$ hidden neurons can be done in $(d+1)^d\cdot n^{O(1)}$ time (that is, \emph{fixed-parameter tractability} with respect to~$d$) \citep{FGS25}, the parameterized complexity status of network verification (in particular positivity) and the Lipschitz constant have been posed as open problems at COLT~'25 \citep{FGHS25}.